Woman charged with arson, accused of starting several fires for the second time this year

-KANSAS CITY, MO -- For the second time this year, police arrested the same woman who is accused of intentionally starting multiple fires in Kansas City.
+KANSAS CITY, Mo.
+(KCTV/KSMO) -- For the second time this year, police arrested the same woman who is accused of intentionally starting multiple fires in Kansas City.

 On Monday Dec.
 7th, firefighters responded to several reports of fires at vacant buildings.